 Which iPhones Use Wireless Charging

-As for iPhone users, all three new devices for 2017 are capable of wireless charging.
+As for iPhone users, the most recent generation are all capable of wireless charging.
 These are:

 With the introduction of AirPods in 2016 for iPhone 7, it was only a matter of time before Apple brought wireless charging technology to its fans.